rjurney/enron-avro/README.md

-Using Pig, Hadoop, Sqoop and Avro to Mine the Enron Emails
+Using Pig, Hadoop and Avro to Mine the Enron Emails
 ==========================================================

 Code for creating and querying an Avro encoded repository of the UC Berkeley Enron email archive.